Little Puddle people

 I’m Helen from little puddle people.
 I live in Sheffield with my family, Calum, my husband, Ajay who is thirteen and Harvey who is six.
 After having Harvey who has a genetic disorder I felt a new approach to work was needed so I could spend more time with him… Little Puddle People was born!

 I believe a gentle, caring and nurturing approach to children’s care and development is key.
 Children need love and secure responsive relationships to support early brain development that will shape their lives forever.
 The early years are so important.
 I have worked in a range of different nursery settings taking on various roles over the last 15 years gaining knowledge and my own style along the way.
 We will be basing our experiences around child led learning in nature.
 I have been a qualified forest schools practitioner since 2013 and a Skogsmulle leader (Swedish nature teacher) since 2015.
 I have experience in running various outdoor groups including a fully outdoors Kindergarten.
 The great outdoors has a huge influence on the way I teach and the opportunities for learning I provide.
-Influences from nature, the world, weather and seasons are integral to my setting with trips out to local woodland, parks and the peaks planned daily as well as time out in the garden.
+Influences from nature, the world, weather and seasons are integral to my sessions.

 forest schools